oanda/apidocs/sections/orders.md

-      "takeProfit" : 1.7,                  // The take-profit associated with the Order, if any "stopLoss" : 1.3,                    // The stop-loss associated with the Order, if any "expiry" : "2013-02-01T00:00:00Z",   // The time the Order expires (in RFC3339 format) "upperBound" : 0,
-      "lowerBound" : 0,
-      "trailingStop" : 10                 // The trailing stop associated with the Order, if any }
+      "takeProfit" : 1.7,                  // The take-profit associated with the Order, if any "stopLoss" : 1.3,                    // The stop-loss associated with the Order, if any "expiry" : "2013-02-01T00:00:00Z",   // The time the Order expires (in RFC3339 format) "upperBound" : 0,                    // The maximum execution price associated with the order, if any "lowerBound" : 0,                    // The minimum execution price associated with the order, if any "trailingStop" : 10                  // The trailing stop associated with the Order, if any }

 #### Parameters